 EU passport holders only can be considered for this post due to visa and tax restrictions.

-We are looking for enthusiastic teachers interested in developing professionally to join our successful school, which is currently celebrating its 25th birthday.
+We are looking for enthusiastic teachers interested in developing professionally to join our successful school, which recently celebrated its 25th birthday.
 With a strong development program, particularly for recently-qualified teachers, and a cooperative and supportive teaching and administration team, IH Bydgoszcz is a great school to work at.
 Our school was rated as excellent in many categories (including teaching, systems and procedures and the professional development available) in its last IH inspection, and we aim to maintain these standards for the benefit of both teachers and students.

 Teacher development programme

 All teachers receive an induction, including those joining the school mid-year.
 We run weekly workshops, collaborative planning meetings (‘level meetings’), and an action research group.
 You will get free attendance at the IH Bydgoszcz and IH Torun Teacher Training Days in November and April.
 Observations include 10-20 minute drop-ins soon after you join the school, up to three formal developmental observations, and opportunities to arrange peer observations.
 The staffroom is very supportive, and senior staff are available to help with anything you need when planning.

 The school is an approved IHCYLT training centre (IH Certificate in Teaching Younger Learners and Teenagers), and teachers returning may be given the chance to do a two-week intensive IHCYLT with us in September.
 The course is free if the teacher passes and completes their contract of employment, though teachers do need to cover the cost of the certificate itself.

 Basic Polish lessons are provided, one hour once a week for your first year at IH Bydgoszcz.

 Your timetable will be a mix of classes, including 121s and groups.
 As you are joining mid-year, the majority of your classes will be adults, though you may be asked to cover young learners or teens.